bcw222/chromium-website/site/developers/bisect-builds-py/index.md

 bisect is being done from trunk builds so merges to a release branch will not be bisected.

-Valid archive types (the -a parameter) are `mac, mac64, win, win64, linux (not supported for builds after March 2016), linux64, linux-arm, and chromeos`.
+Valid archive types (the -a parameter) are `mac, mac64, mac-arm, win, win64, linux (not supported for builds after March 2016), linux64, linux-arm, and chromeos`.

 You can also use the `-p` option to specify a profile.
 If no `-p` or `--user-data-dir` option is specified, a new profile will be created in a